 How Long Is a College Semester?
+A Guide to the Academic Year

-For any student getting ready to go to school, your college or university will be split into two categories - quarter or semester system.
+For any student getting ready to go to school, your college or university will be split into two categories: quarter or semester system.
 While these distinctions don't affect college material itself, they do make a difference in the speed and monthly schedule you can expect.

-At this given moment, the most obvious question might be, "How long is a college semester," but there are several other curious inquiries that this Bold article will touch on.
+This article will outline the specifics of college semesters to help you prepare for this next endeavor in life!
 After reading, you will be able to differentiate aspects of a semester, how long a semester can be, and what college life is like.

 The Academic Calendar